FDio/csit/docs/cpta/methodology/index.rst

 Overview
 --------

-// Below paragraph needs to be updated.
-This document describes a high-level design of a system for continuous performance measuring, trending and change detection for FD.io VPP SW data plane.
-It builds upon the existing FD.io CSIT framework with extensions to its throughput testing methodology, CSIT data analytics engine (PAL – Presentation-and-Analytics-Layer) and associated Jenkins jobs definitions.
+This document describes a high-level design of a system for continuous performance measuring, trending and change detection for FD.io VPP SW data plane (and other performance tests run withing CSIT sub-project).

-// Below paragraph needs to be updated.
-Proposed design replaces existing CSIT performance trending jobs and tests with new Performance Trending (PT) CSIT module and separate Performance Analysis (PA) module ingesting results from PT and analysing, detecting and reporting any performance anomalies using historical trending data and statistical metrics.
+There is a Performance Trending (PT) CSIT module, and a separate Performance Analysis (PA) module ingesting results from PT and analysing, detecting and reporting any performance anomalies using historical data and statistical metrics.
 PA does also produce trending dashboard and graphs with summary and drill-down views across all specified tests that can be reviewed and inspected regularly by FD.io developers and users community.